 Business structure is the most important ignored aspect which is the most important part of business fundamentals.
 Often people take advice from friends and family and those who do not have legal authentic knowledge.

 This becomes very clear when the tax bill arrives, or something does not work out in the business.
 Entrepreneurs have the option to search for this information on the web.
-Sometimes it is to technical and not in simple understandable format.
+Sometimes it is too technical and not in a simple understandable format.

 Other business legal structures like community interest companies and co-operatives do exist.

 A sole trader is ‘self-employed’ therefore they must register with HM Revenue & Customs (HMRC) for self-assessment as soon as they start trading.